 - Increase political and public will to act on equity issues

-Our approach to this work is steeped in the larger social justice movement.
-It is informed by our theory of change, which includes four main components — all building on each other, with the aim of advancing positive outcomes that improve the lives of those who are historically underserved, including Black students, Latino students, and students from low-income families.
+Our approach to this work is informed by our theory of change, which includes four main components that aim to advance positive outcomes that improve the lives of those who are underserved, including Black students, Latino students, and students from low-income backgrounds.

-In these reports, we showcase the work we, along with our partners, are doing.
-With your continued support and partnership, we are building a movement toward educational justice.
+In these quarterly reports, we showcase the work that Ed Trust, along with our partners, is doing.

 Theory of Change